 The Georgia Prescription Drug Monitoring Program (PDMP) is an electronic database used to monitor the prescribing and dispensing of controlled substances.
-The PDMP can help eliminate duplicative prescribing and overprescribing of controlled substances and provide a prescriber or pharmacist with critical information regarding a patient’s controlled substance prescription history and protect patients at risk of abuse.
+The PDMP provides prescribers and pharmacists with critical information regarding a patient’s controlled substance prescription history.
+It can help eliminate duplicative prescribing and overprescribing of controlled substances and protect patients at risk of misuse.

 Georgia House Bill 249

 During the 2017 legislative session, the Georgia General Assembly passed House Bill 249 which provided for several changes to the PDMP:

 - Effective July 1, 2017, dispensers will be required to enter prescription information for Schedule II, III, IV, V controlled substances within 24 hours.
 This will provide prescribers more efficient access to information with less wait time as they make the best clinical decisions possible for their patients.

 - All prescribers will be required to register in the PDMP by Jan.
 1, 2018.